LuckyJimJD/Residency/_pages/about.md

 ### Assignments

-- Journal Entry: Learning Milestones and Benchmarks
+- Journal: Learning Milestones and Benchmarks
   - Using your Goal Statement as a platform, discuss your goals and compare with learning milestones and benchmarks.
 Discuss one challenge and one rewarding experience.
 How do you compare your knowledge and skills before and after your residency?
 What do you want to continue to improve during your remaining time in law school?
 - Time log
 - Give your site supervisor a copy of the final evaluation form (to be posted by the end of Week 10).